 Greg holds an honorary adjunct position at the Health Research Institute at the University of Canberra and is on the Advisory Board for Research into Practice of The Journal for Public Space.
 He lectures regularly at Technical University of Berlin (Germany), Yale University (USA), University of Canberra (Australia), University of Kassel (Germany) and University of NSW (Australia).
 Greg has received several high profile research scholarships, nine work-related awards and completed his PhD on the production of space and play.

-Greg is strong international voice for human-centrered urban design transcending disciplinary boundaries- in order to enable meaningful change, he founded in 2013 the international “Think and Do” Tank Urban Synergies Group (USG) that is committed to shaping healthy communities worldwide.
+Greg is strong international voice for holistic urban design transcending disciplinary boundaries- in order to enable meaningful change, he founded in 2013 the international “Think and Do” Tank Urban Synergies Group (USG) that is committed to shaping healthy communities worldwide.
 Prior this calling, he was the Head of Project Development and Corporate Social Responsibility at the global segment market leader in sustainable play space design SIK- Holzgestaltungs GmbH based in Germany.
 While leading the design and innovation agenda, he advised key clients such as Playmobile Funpark and many capital cities internationally on holistic play space designs.

 In the role of the Director of USG, Greg provides strategic policy advice, training and knowledge transfer to clients in international context.
 He is an active member of the Steering Committee at UN-Habitats World Urban Campaign.
 Under the conceptual approach of “Right to the City” he advocated for better health and well-being outcomes at the United Nations Habitat III conference on Housing and Sustainable Urban Development held in Quito (Ecuador) in 2016.

 Key research areas: philosophy, public space, public life, health and well-being, child-friendly environments, youth, play spaces, play, urban design, production of space, social encounter, non-linear design thinking, co-design